University Medical Center Utrecht.

 The University Medical Center Utrecht is the main hospital and medical research center of the city of Utrecht, the Netherlands.
 With more than 12,000+ employees and 1,000 beds, they aim to take healthcare further, with the guiding principle: “Together, we create the care of tomorrow.”

 This focus not only applies to in-person health services, but also to the digital space.
-For the digital team, being patient-first and future-looking is a reason they turned to Kontent by Kentico.
-As their headless CMS of choice, Kontent fits neatly into their tech ecosystem, which includes Microsoft Bot Framework, ReadSpeaker, DeepL, Matomo, and Productboard, to name a few.
+For the digital team, being patient-first and future-looking is a reason they turned to Kontent.ai.
+As their modular content platform of choice, Kontent.ai fits neatly into their tech ecosystem, which includes Microsoft Bot Framework, ReadSpeaker, DeepL, Matomo, and Productboard, to name a few.

 The team’s goal?
 To redesign and modernize the digital patient experience – and in tandem, transform their way of working.
 Underpinning the project was an updated approach to digital content management.